Setting up LSE VPN on the Mac

 - You should now see the VPN connection listed within the client.

 - Click on the Connect button and you will be prompted for your LSE credentials.

 For User Name type LSE\username where username is your is your LSE IT account username.
 Enter your LSE IT account password and click on Connect.

 The VPN should establish after successful authentication and the client is configured for use.

 - Pulse Secure will load each time you start the Mac and the icon will appear in the top right-hand corner in the menu bar.

 - To connect to the VPN again, click the Pulse Secure icon, select the connection name (in our example LSE-VPN) and click Connect

 You will see a successful connection in the menu bar.

-- Now you are ready to connect to your H: space or your U: Space (your LSE personal web space).
+- Now you are ready to connect to your LSE and RLAB resources, such as your H: space, J:drive or Z:drive.

 To disconnect from VPN simply click on the Disconnect button.